IDN-Media/tiktok_api/README.md

 * A backend server to exchange Tiktok's authorization code (after successful login) with Tiktok's access token

 ## Development Status
-This project is still in development.
+This project is still in alpha

 ## Demo